LeeMorinUCF/QMB6358F20/demo_02_programming_intro/README.md

 ### Repetition

-Repetition is used to perform a fixed operation a number of times by iterating over a block of code.
+Repetition is used to perform a fixed sequence of operations a number of times by iterating over a block of code.
-There are two main kinds of repetion that differ in the user specifies the sequence and number of executions.
+There are two main kinds of repetion that differ in the way the user specifies the sequence and number of executions.

 #### ```for``` loops